Walk, Jog, or Run everyday this December

 Fundraising and Training Tips

-86% of people who have been bereaved said they felt alone in their grief.
-We want to change this.
-By raising funds for Sue Ryder through the December Daily Dash, you could help ensure that fewer people face grief alone.
-You’ll be supporting people through the most difficult times of their lives, whether that’s a terminal illness or the loss of a loved one.
+By raising funds for Sue Ryder through the December Daily Dash, you could help ensure that fewer people face death or grief alone.
+You’ll be supporting people through the most difficult times of their lives.
+And as a thank you, you can claim your free Dash merch with your first sponsorship donation.

 Fundraising Top Tips